 |Index | What's New? | Antique Software | Essays | Fiction | Filk | Furry Pages | God Stuff | Intercepted | Silly Stuff | Photos | Other Sites|

-[last updated April 18, 2012]This FAQ was started to answer for frequently asked questions in the FIDOnet Babylon 5 echo.
+[last updated February 18, 2016]This FAQ was started to answer for frequently asked questions in the FIDOnet Babylon 5 echo.
 I've no idea if the echo still exists, but I figure this FAQ may still may be of use to someone so I'm keeping it up.
 As when it was still connected to the echo, this FAQ will also cover information about shows related to B5 like Crusade and Legend of the Rangers, also the occasional reference to other JMS shows.
-Note: There are many references to the moderated Babylon 5 Usenet newsgroup, which has a FAQ of its own.
-It's moderated for a reason; read the FAQ first.
+If you see something wrong in here please tell me so I can fix it (provide sources of info, please.)

 Table of Contents

 |The Gathering ( Two hour TV movie which may be found in two versions - as originally aired, and later as recut by JMS)|

 |Midnight on the Firing Line; Soul Hunter; Born to the Purple; Infection; The Parliament of Dreams; Mind War; The War Prayer; And the Sky Full of Stars; Deathwalker; Believers; Survivors; By Any Means Necessary; Signs and Portents; TKO; Grail; Eyes; Legacies; A Voice in the Wilderness Part 1; A Voice in the Wilderness Part 2; Babylon Squared; The Quality of Mercy; Chrysalis|